music dictionary : Ad - Ad

 Adhan(Arabic) the Islamic call to prayer, which is heard from the minaret (a tower attached to the mosque) at the times of prayer throughout the Arab and Muslim world

-Adherencia(Spanish f.) adhesion, adherence (figuratively)
+Adherencia(Spanish f.) adhesion, grip (roadholding), roadholding, adherence (figuratively), adhesiveness

 Adhérent (m.), Adhérente (f.)(French) member

-Adherente(Spanish m.) adherent
+Adherente(Spanish m.) adherent, follower

-adhérer(French) adhere, stick
+adhérer(French) to adhere, to stick

-adhérer à(French) stick to
+adhérer à(French) to stick to

 Adhésif(French m.) adhesive